Doctors for Drug Policy Reform Presents:

 7-8 pm ET

-D4DPR founder Dr. David L. Nathan will host this webinar presented by Sea Change executive director Elizabeth Burke Beaty, CPRS, for a timely discussion on where settlement funds are going, who is being left out, and what clinicians can do about it.
+D4DPR founder Dr. David L. Nathan will host this webinar presented by Sea Change executive director Elizabeth Burke Beaty, CPRS, for a timely discussion on where opioid settlement funds are going, who is being left out, and what clinicians can do about it.

-We'll draw on New Jersey as a case study: $45 million earmarked for harm reduction has been redirected to three hospitals.
-With the state budget deadline approaching this June, and the governor already on record opposing the diversion, there is a real opportunity to reverse course and set a national example.
+Billions of dollars in opioid settlement funds are being distributed across the country.
+Too often, that money is being diverted away from the communities it was meant to serve.
+Our speaker will draw on New Jersey as a case study: $45 million earmarked for harm reduction has been redirected to three hospitals.
+With the state budget deadline approaching this June and the governor already on record opposing the diversion, there is a real opportunity to reverse course and set a national example.

-Speakers will cover:
+Speaker will cover:

 About our Speaker: